lupyuen/lupyuen.github.io/src/rewind.md

 # Find the Breaking Commit

-We wrote a script that will __Rewind the NuttX Build__ and discover the Breaking Commit...
+We wrote a script will __Rewind the NuttX Build__ and discover the Breaking Commit...

 ```bash
 ## Set the GitLab Token, check that it's OK